mehakagg1313/Face-Recognition-Security-System/README.md

 * Creating and deleting chat groups, adding and removing people by the group admin, photo sharing, chat text formatting, read receipts, typing status of users
 * One-on-one video call with randomly generated unique link and the ability to mute and unmute audio and video during the call

-### Compatible Platforms
-Laptops, Desktops and Tablet PCs

 ### Built With

 ###  Application:
-* Front-end
+* Front-end :
   HTML , CSS , Bootstrap
-* Back-end
+* Back-end :
-  Node-Js , Express
+  Node JS , Express

+### Compatible Platforms
+Laptops, Desktops and Tablet PCs

 ## Notes
 The `requirements.txt` file should list all Python libraries that your notebooks